oskariorg/oskari-server/MigrationGuide.md

 - (`GetLayerCapabilities` is approaching the chopping block but is still used by admin UI)
 - `GetPermissionsLayerHandlers` and `SaveLayerPermission` have been replaced by `LayerPermission`
 - `GetAllRoles` has been replaced by `ManageRoles`

-### TODO

-- `GetPermissionsLayerHandlers`, `GetAllRoles` and `SaveLayerPermission` are still used by admin-layerrights bundle, remove the bundle from 3.0 (replaced by admin-permissions)

 ## 2.14.0